cylc/cylc-doc/src/user-guide/task-implementation/job-scripts.rst

 .. _PipeInJobScripts:

-Use of pipes in job scripts
+Use of Pipes in Job Scripts
 ---------------------------

 In bash, the return status of a pipeline is normally the exit status of the